-Time off in Lieu Explained
+Time off in lieu explained

 In today’s busy work environment, managing extra work hours efficiently is crucial for both keeping employees happy and making sure operations run smoothly.
 Time off in lieu (TOIL) is becoming a popular way for modern workplaces to handle overtime by offering a flexible solution.